Neuroscience · Body

 Cocaine binds directly to the DAT and jams the vacuum completely shut.

 Every drop of dopamine you naturally release now has nowhere to go.
-It piles up in the synaptic cleft, slamming into the receiving receptors over and over again.
-The result: an intense, ego-inflating rush of hyper-alertness, manic confidence, and a massive surge of perceived physical energy.
-Norepinephrine transporters are similarly jammed — heart rate spikes, blood vessels constrict, the whole physiology is forced into maximum predatory survival mode.
+It piles up in the synaptic cleft, slamming into the receiving receptors again and again.
+The result is an intense, ego-inflating rush of hyper-alertness, manic confidence, and a massive surge of perceived physical energy.
+Norepinephrine transporters get jammed the same way, so heart rate spikes, blood vessels constrict, and the whole physiology gets forced into maximum predatory survival mode.

 Crystal Meth: The Total Intracellular Meltdown